 Every transaction that is created will have two entries to the accounts.

-If an adjustment is needed to the accounts, then a journal will need to be produced.
+If an adjustment is needed for the accounts, then a journal will need to be produced.
 There are lots of reasons why changes are required, which includes bad debts, prepayments, accruals, items posted to the wrong code and overpayments.
 Below are some examples of the transactions needed.

 Journal Entry Format